Jim Folsom: Unsuccessful races

 In 1962, Folsom again ran for governor against his one-time protégé George C. Wallace but was defeated.
 A sardonic slogan that referred to Folsom's reputation for taking graft emerged during that campaign: "Something for everyone and a little bit for Big Jim."
 Folsom sometimes referred to "the emoluments of office" and once told a campaign crowd, "I plead guilty to stealing.
 That crowd I got it from, you had to steal it to get it....
 I stole for you, and you, and you."

 Folsom's campaign was also damaged by a television appearance in which he appeared seriously intoxicated and unable to remember his children's names.
 Both the appearance and the supposed "slogan" hurt him with the image-conscious middle class.

-Folsom ran again for governor in 1966 and faced three other leading Democrats in the primary, former US Representative Carl Elliott, former Governor John Malcolm Patterson, and Attorney General Richmond Flowers Sr. However, the primary winner was none of those candidates but the surrogate for the outgoing Governor George Wallace: his first wife, Lurleen Burns Wallace.
-In the general election, Lurleen handily defeated the Republican nominee, James D. Martin, a one-term US representative from Gadsden.
+Folsom ran again for governor in 1966 and faced three other leading Democrats in the primary, former U.S. representative Carl Elliott, former governor John Malcolm Patterson, and Attorney General Richmond Flowers Sr. However, the primary winner was none of those candidates but the surrogate for the outgoing governor George Wallace: his first wife, Lurleen Burns Wallace.
+In the general election, Mrs. Wallace handily defeated the Republican nominee, James D. Martin, a one-term U.S. representative from Gadsden.

 Folsom would continue to run for governor in 1970, 1974, 1978, and 1982, but he was never taken seriously by his opponents.
 In the 1970 gubernatorial race, Folsom expressed opposition to the Vietnam War, high taxes, and racially divisive politics, stating: "I'm the first and the last Governor the little man, the young people and the blacks ever had in Alabama."

+In 1974, Folsom expressed support for the Equal Rights Amendment, claimed George Wallace didn't believe in freedom, described Hugo Black as the greatest Alabaman and said that Northern Alabama had been opposed to slavery and secession, and that it would have been a separate state had Abraham Lincoln gotten the troops there fast.

 Outside of races for governor, Folsom would face defeats in the Public Service Commission primary in 1964, the U.S. Senate primary in 1968, and the second Democratic National Convention delegate district primary in 1972.

 Later life

 Folsom was plagued by ill health in the last years of his life.
 A 1976 article in People magazine reported that he was legally blind, with only 5% vision, and nearly deaf.

-Folsom died in 1987 in Cullman.
+He died in 1987 in Cullman.